 PNG’s National Payments System (NPS) encompasses everything to do with the movement of money.
 This involves a network of financial institutions and payment services providers (PSPs) along with the supporting technology, processes, procedures, and legislation that together enable funds to be moved from payers (or senders) to payees (recipients) in whatever form or at whatever time, across the whole economy.

 In PNG, people and businesses use a variety of financial instruments, including cash, cheques, electronic payments, real time gross settlement, direct credits, and card and mobile payments.

 For more information about the methods of payment or other trade finance options, please read the Trade Finance Guide.

-The Bank of Papua New Guinea (BPNG) regulates depository corporations, superannuation funds, life insurance companies, and money exchange and remittance services.
+The Central Bank, Bank of PNG (BPNG) regulates depository corporations, superannuation funds, life insurance companies, and money exchange and remittance services.
 The following financial institutions listed below are authorized or licensed under the Central Banking Act 2000, Banks & Financial Institutions Act 2000, Savings and Loan Societies (Amendment) Act 1995, Central Banking Act 2000, Superannuation (General Provisions) Act 2000 and Life Insurance Act 2000.
 These authorized financial institutions are licensed or authorized to accept deposits from the public.